bghuan/oss/intl.en-US/Product Introduction/What is OSS?.md

 -   AccessKey pair

     The key pair composed of an AccessKey ID and an AccessKey secret.
 The AccessKey pair is used to perform access identity verification.
 OSS uses an AccessKey pair, which includes an AccessKey ID and an AccessKey secret to implement symmetric encryption and verify the identity of a requester.
 The AccessKey ID is used to identify a user.
 The AccessKey secret is used to encrypt the signature string and for OSS to verify the signature string.
 The AccessKey secret must be kept confidential.
-For more information about how to obtain an AccessKey pair, see [Create an AccessKey]().
+For more information about how to obtain an AccessKey pair, see [Create an AccessKey pair]().

 ## Related services